Looking to visit Comino and the famous Blue Lagoon from Sliema using the ferry (also referred to as the Comino ferry)?

 St Paul’s Bay, Sirens Quay

-Get ready to explore Comino and all that it has to offer on this popular boat tour.
+Get ready to explore Comino and all that it has to offer on this popular Blue Lagoon boat trip.

 Check out our Blue Lagoon FAQ section or message us - We're happy to help!